babinyurii/apobec/README.md

 # apobec
 ### NGS data analysis for HBV crispr/cas9 research group

 This script takes fasta alignment as an input.
-The input file is the result of reads mapping onto the reference sequence. `apobec` counts  SNP in dinucleotide duplex context.
+The input file is the result of reads mapping onto the reference sequence. `count_snp_duplex.py` counts  SNP in dinucleotide duplex context.

-`apobec` outputs summary bar charts :
+`count_snp_duplex.py` outputs summary bar charts :
 ![bars](output_example/bars.png)

 and excel spreadsheets to further manipulate the data  :